devops-contribution/environments/README.md

 The repository uses a remote backend for storing Terraform state.
 Ensure that the remote backend resources are created before running Terraform in individual environments.

-## How to interact woth the cluster
+## How to interact with the cluster
 - Since this cluster (infra) is being created by assuming a role (named github-actions-role) by github workflow, our cli user (aws sts get-caller-identity) should also assume the same role by passing below command,

 ```
 aws sts assume-role --role-arn arn:aws:iam::014337110715:role/github-actions-role  --role-session-name eks-session
 ```

-- Once done, it will pop you up sccess key, secret access key and a token, export them into your cli and you are good to go.
+- Once done, it will pop up a sccess key, secret access key and a token, export them into your cli and you are good to go.

 ## Contributing
 1. Fork the repository